 The project will result in increased tax revenue to the County.
-The revenues include rollback taxes totaling approximately \$40,500 as a one-time payment to the County and annual property taxes.
+The revenues include rollback taxes totaling approximately \$471,000 as a one-time payment to the County and annual property taxes.
 The Code of Virginia provides exemptions to local taxes for solar energy facilities.
 This project would receive an 80% exemption, so the County would receive taxes on 20% of the facility's assessed value.
 Due to the size of the project, the State Corporation Commission (SCC) would assess the project, rather than the Commissioner of Revenue's Assessment Office.
 The applicant provided a fiscal and economic analysis titled "The Economic and Fiscal Contribution that the Spotsylvania Solar Energy Center Would Make to Spotsylvania County," prepared by Magnum Economics.
-The fiscal analysis includes the entire 500 MW project (including SUP18-

-0001 and SUP18-0003) and is based on an assessed value of \$552,500,000 and factors in depreciation over time.
+The fiscal analysis includes the entire 500 MW project (including SUP18-0002 and SUP18-0003) and is based on an assessed value of \$552,500,000 and factors in depreciation over time.
 The facility would be taxed at the real estate tax rate.
 At the current tax rate and factoring in the exemption, at the first year of full build out the project would generate approximately \$715,000.
 This amount decreases over time due to depreciation until about year 24, when the revenue is project at approximately \$79,000.
-When the Magnum analysis is compared to the tax revenues represented in the FY19 County Budget, the 500 MW project, including SUP18-0001 and SUP18-0003, would likely be one of the top 10 principal property taxpayers in the County when construction is complete and the depreciation factor is at its lowest (90%).
+When this analysis is compared to the tax revenues represented in the FY19 County Budget, the 500 MW project, including SUP18-0002 and SUP18-0003, would likely be one of the top 10 principal property taxpayers in the County when construction is complete.
 The 2018 principal property taxpayer payments range from \$1.6M to \$274K (FY2019 Adopted Budget, p.
 51).